The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

-where ${\{sB\}}$ (${\{wB\}}$, ${\{nB\}}$, ${\{eB\}}$) refers to a set of CVs which have southern (western, northern, eastern) boundary interfaces.
-The $n_P$ refers to the (averaged) electron density at the cell's center.
+where ${\{sB\}}$ (${\{wB\}}$, ${\{nB\}}$, ${\{eB\}}$) refers to a set of CVs which have Southern (Western, Northern, Eastern) boundary interfaces.
 In fact, the parameter $n_{1D}=\sum_P n_P \Delta y \Delta z$ is the one-dimensional electron density along the x-axis (with the unit of length$^{-1}$).
-To do the validation post-processing for the $\phi$, one should first evaluate $D_{S, W, N, E}$ on boundary cells using the calculated $\vec{\phi_P}$.
-This calculation should be in accordance with the type of boundary condition, [see Eqs. \eqref{eq13} and \eqref{eq14}].
-Secondly, the $\vec{n_P}$ should be evaluated.
-Finally, if the two sides of Eq. \eqref{eq33} are equal it means the solution process is correct.
-In other words, the balance between the total flux out of the surface and the $(q/\epsilon_0)n_{1D}$ validates the $\vec{\phi_P}$.
-We simply call the difference between the left and right sides of Eq. \eqref{eq33} as: \textit{ flux-charge balance residual}.
-The lower the \textit{flux-charge balance residual} is the more valid the numerical process would be.
-The same technique can be employed to validate outputs of the effective-mass Schr\"odinger equation, eigenvalues, and eigenfunctions.
-We will not elaborate on the validation of the outputs of Schr\"odinger equation to keep the context simple.
+If the two sides of Eq. \eqref{eq33} are equal it means the solution process is correct.
+We simply call the difference between the left and right sides of Eq. \eqref{eq33} as: \textit{imbalance}.
+The lower the imbalance is the more valid the numerical process would be.

-\section{Results and discussions}
+\section{Results and Discussions}

 We have described the geometrical and material aspects of our MOS nanowire example at the beginning of this section.
 We also explained our strategy for achieving self-consistent convergence.
 Then, adopting the FV-SP as our primary simulation tool and FV-TF as the prerequisite for FV-SP, we explored the characteristics of the gate-defined Si nanowire at different temperatures.
 We also tracked the formation of subbands by sweeping the top gate voltage.
 The validity of FV-SP and FV-TF are explored at this stage via the feature of self-validation.
 The effect of electron-electron iteration on different characteristics of 1DEG is also investigated.